tvsnarayana/tech-interview-handbook/front-end/css.md

 }
 ```

-Alternatively, give `overflow: hidden` property to the parent element which will establish a new block formatting context inside the children and it will expand to contain its children.
+Alternatively, give `overflow: auto` or `overflow: hidden` property to the parent element which will establish a new block formatting context inside the children and it will expand to contain its children.

 - https://css-tricks.com/all-about-floats/